 (C) The amount on which interest shall be calculated shall be the amount equal to the assessed tax or on the amount by which the advance tax paid falls short of the assessed tax.

-(A) In the case of companies calculation of interest u/s.
+(A) In the case of All Assessees calculation of interest u/s.
 234C shall be as follows: Where the advance tax paid by the company on its current income on or before 15th June, 15th September, 15th December is less than 15%, 45% and 75% respectively on the returned income, then the company shall be liable to pay simple interest at the rate of 1% per month for a period of three months on the amount of the shortfall.
-However, in the case of company assessee, leverage has been provided as to the first 2 installments, falling due on 15th June & 15th September.
-A concessional rate of 12% and 36% has been provided as against 15% and 45% respectively.
-In case the companies does not pay even 12% or 36% as the case may be, interest u/s.
-234C shall be levied on the entire sum of advance tax payable based on 15% and 45% for the respective installments of 15th June and 15th September.

-(2) On or before 15th December is less than 60% of the tax due on the returned income, then the assessee shall be liable to pay simple interest @ 1% per month on the shortfall for a period of 3 Months on the amount of such shortfall (i.e. 3%)
+(B) Where the whole amount of advance tax paid by any assessee on or before 15th March is less than the tax due on the income returned then the assessee shall be liable to pay simple interest @ 1% on the amount of shortfall from the tax due on the returned income.
+This applies to companies as well as to other assessees.

 (C) Where the whole amount of advance tax paid by any assessee on or before 15th March is less than the tax due on the income returned then the assessee shall be liable to pay simple interest @ 1% on the amount of shortfall from the tax due on the returned income.
 This applies to companies as well as to other assessees.